 Certify: Documentation and evidence generation for regulatory explainability requirements.
 Audit trails that show what decisions were made and why.

-Explainability isn't a feature to add later—it's a requirement for AI systems that people and organizations can trust.
+Explainability isn't a feature to add later.
+It's a requirement for AI systems that people and organizations can trust.

 What is FAQs

-The ability to understand and communicate how an AI system arrives at its outputs—what inputs influenced the decision, what reasoning was applied, and why one outcome occurred over another.
+The ability to understand and communicate how an AI system arrives at its outputs: what inputs influenced the decision, what reasoning was applied, and why one outcome occurred over another.

 Interpretability is the degree to which humans can understand model behavior inherently.
 Explainability is the ability to provide post-hoc explanations for decisions, even from black-box models.